robj411/injury_imputation/README.md

 Still to do:

-Include interactions between covariates (particularly pedestrian-pedestrian collisions); include distributions to describe distances; ascribe noise differentially to modes;
+Include interactions between covariates (particularly pedestrian-pedestrian collisions); include distributions to describe distances (then we can include also injury counts for which we don't have a distance estimate); ascribe noise differentially to modes; ascribe occupancies for vehicles, e.g. we have assumed a bus occupancy of 10 for all cities